 Lisa Daugaard, Co-Chair

-Lisa Daugaard is Deputy Director and supervises the Racial Disparity Project at the Defender Association.
-The Racial Disparity Project works to reduce racial bias in the criminal justice system.
-Since 2001, under Lisa's leadership, the project has focused on racial disparity in Seattle drug arrests, and since 2005, they have worked to develop a pre-arrest diversion alternative to traditional arrest and prosecution for low-level drug suspects.
+Lisa Daugaard is Interim Deputy Director of the King County Department of Public Defense, and Policy Director at the Public Defender Association.
+Since 2001, under Lisa's leadership, the Racial Disparity Project at PDA has focused on racial disparity in Seattle drug arrests, and since 2005, they have worked to develop LEAD, a pre-arrest diversion alternative to traditional arrest and prosecution for low-level drug and prostitution suspects.
 Prior to becoming a public defender in 1996, she directed the Urban Justice Center Organizing Project and was Legal Director of the Coalition for the Homeless, both in New York City, and was a fellow at the ACLU National Legal Department.

 Bill Hobson has been the Executive Director of the Downtown Emergency Service Center (DESC) since 1988.
 DESC provides effective and affordable solutions to homelessness for our community's most vulnerable men and women through a nationally recognized interwoven network of care, housing, and support.
 Bill is also an adjunct professor at Seattle University and holds bachelor and master's degrees from Baylor University.

 Jay Hollingsworth is an enrolled member of the Mohegan Tribe of Connecticut.
-He is a member of the Native American Advisory Committee with the Seattle Police Department.
+Jay is also a member of the Native American Advisory Committee with the Seattle Police Department.
 He is a member of Native American Caucus Washington State Democrats, and chair of the John T. Williams Organizing Committee.

 Diane Narasaki, Co-Chair